inesita-rb/inesita-rb.github.io/source/includes/_router.md

 This class describes how our router will work.

-First of all it includes `Inesita::Router`
+First of all, it includes `Inesita::Router`.

-In `routes` we provide information what components are rendered on what URL.
+In the `routes` method, we provide information about which components are rendered on what URL.

-On root path with is `/` we render `Home` component
+On the root path, which is `/`, we render the `Home` component.
-On `/descption` url router will render `Description` compoentn On `/secret` url router will check if user is logged in.
-If not will redirect to `/login` On `/login` url router will render `Login` component
+On `/description` URL, the router will render the `Description` component.
+On `/secret` URL, the router will check if the user is logged in.
+If not, it will redirect to `/login`.
+On `/login` URL, the router will render the `Login` component.

 You can pass `props` to child compontents like always.

-Router as an `injection` provides few usefull methods:
+Router as an `injection` provides a few useful methods:

-- `url_for(:name)` method return a URL for a given route.
+- `url_for(:name)` method returns a URL for a given route.
-- `current_url?(:name)` method return `true` if a given route is currently set.
+- `current_url?(:name)` method returns `true` if a given route is currently set.

-When we're using an `inesita-router`, `onclick` events are handled by the router.
+When we're using `inesita-router`, `onclick` events are handled by the router automatically.